Estradiol Patch Geriatric (65+): Caregiver Administration Guidance

 Cardiovascular and Thromboembolic Monitoring

-The Women's Health Initiative (WHI) randomized trial (N=16,608) remains the largest hormone therapy safety dataset.
-The estrogen-plus-progestin arm, which studied conjugated equine estrogen 0.625 mg plus medroxyprogesterone acetate 2.5 mg daily, showed a hazard ratio of 1.29 for coronary heart disease and 2.11 for pulmonary embolism versus placebo.
-[8] Transdermal estradiol was not studied in WHI, but observational data consistently show a lower thrombotic signal than oral formulations.
+The Women's Health Initiative (WHI) randomized trial (N=16,608) remains a major hormone-therapy safety dataset.
+The estrogen-plus-progestin arm, reported in the WHI trial, showed increased coronary heart disease and pulmonary embolism risk versus placebo.
+[8] Transdermal estradiol was not studied in WHI, so its results should not be treated as direct evidence for a patch.

-A 2016 nested case-control study in the BMJ (N=80,396 women, mean follow-up 7.6 years) reported that transdermal estradiol at standard doses was not associated with elevated VTE risk (odds ratio 0.93, 95% CI 0.72 to 1.20).
-[3] Caregivers should still watch for signs of deep vein thrombosis (leg swelling, warmth, or pain) and pulmonary embolism (sudden dyspnea, chest pain, or tachycardia) in patients with limited mobility.
+The evidence about thrombotic risk does not remove the need for clinical assessment before and during hormone therapy.
+Caregivers should still watch for signs of deep vein thrombosis (leg swelling, warmth, or pain) and pulmonary embolism (sudden dyspnea, chest pain, or tachycardia) in patients with limited mobility.

 Cognitive and Neurological Monitoring

-The WHI Memory Study (WHIMS), a substudy of WHI, found that women 65 and older receiving conjugated equine estrogen plus medroxyprogesterone acetate had a hazard ratio of 2.05 for probable dementia compared to placebo.
-[9] The estrogen-only arm (women with prior hysterectomy) showed a hazard ratio of 1.49 for probable dementia.
-These findings are specific to the WHI formulations and do not directly translate to low-dose transdermal estradiol, but they establish a reason for ongoing cognitive monitoring in any woman over 65 on hormone therapy.
+The WHI Memory Study (WHIMS), a substudy of WHI, found an increased probable-dementia signal with conjugated equine estrogen plus medroxyprogesterone acetate in women 65 and older, as reported in WHIMS.
+[9] These findings are specific to the WHI formulations and do not directly translate to low-dose transdermal estradiol, but they support ongoing clinical attention to cognitive change in any woman over 65 on hormone therapy.

 Endometrial Safety for Women With a Uterus